 Experience gains and losses occur due to Plan experience that is different from the actuarial assumptions used to value the Plan's liabilities and assets.
 Since actual experience will never exactly match the Plan's assumptions, it is certain that the Plan will experience actuarial gains and losses each year.
 These gains and losses arise from two sources: investment experience and demographic experience.
-During the 2015-2016 plan year, the total experience loss was approximately \$4.5 million.
+During the 2016-2017 plan year, there was a small total experience loss of about \$0.7 million.